Perelandric/selector-engine/README.md

 ### Will you provide support for custom selectors?
 No, for the following reasons:
 - Adhering to standards makes code more portable and future proof.
 Code written for non-standard features can only be used where that library will be accepted as a dependency, which isn't always the case.
-- For the same reason that developers often avoid extending host prototypes with custom methods, we avoid it with selectors.
-If custom selectors are added, they can conflict with future implementations of new standards.
-They can also conflict with additions by other libraries that use this library.
+- For the same reason that developers avoid extending host prototypes, we avoid it with selectors.
+If custom selectors are added, they may conflict with future implementations of new standards.
+They may also conflict with additions by other libraries that use this library.
 - The standard selectors provide quite a lot of functionality, and like regular expressions, they're useful and powerful but don't need to be the solution to every problem.

 ### How can I contribute?